Sofia, Bulgaria: Eastern Europe’s sexy gaming and gambling capital

-There is a European city which is turning from an insider tip to a popular tourist destination, thanks to low cost airlines.
+There is a European city which is turning from an insider tip into a popular tourist destination, thanks to low cost airlines.
 They made it one of their destinations.
 It is the oldest capital in Europe.
 Human habitation on its turf has been tracked back to 7000 BC.

 Its nightlife is unmatched.
 So is the huge Vitosha mountain range next door, which can be seen from the city centre.
 Let’s not even mention low prices in restaurants and pubs.
 The Bulgarian capital Sofia is vibrant, sexy and interesting.